SAP-samples/teched2025-AD166/exercises/ex1/README.md

 ### Exercise 1.2 - Try out the generated Application

-📋 **Action Required**: It's time for a first preview of your newly created application!
+📋 **Next Step**: It's time for a first preview of your newly created application!

 > ⚠️ **Important**: Before previewing your application, make sure to change the directory in the terminal to your newly created project: